 What is a random error?

 Two methods can eliminate the serious error.
-These methods are:
+These methods are

+Two or more readings of the measured quantity should be taken.
 The readings are taken by the different experimenter and at a different point to eliminate the error.

 What is systematic error?

 Systematic error is caused by any factor that systematically affects the measurement of the variable throughout the sample.
-For example, if there is noisy traffic passing just outside a classroom where students are taking a test, this noise is likely to affect the scores of all children - in this case, by systematically reducing them.
-Unlike random error, systematic error tends to be consistently positive or negative - because of this, systematic error is sometimes considered as a bias in measurement.
+For example, if there is noisy traffic passing right outside a classroom where students are taking an exam, this noise is likely to affect the scores of all children - in this case, by systematically reducing them.
+Unlike random error, systematic errors tend to be consistently positive or negative - because of this, systematic error is sometimes considered as a bias in measurement.

 A systematic error makes the measured value always smaller or larger than the true value, but not both.
-An experiment can involve more than one systematic error and these errors can cancel each other out, but each one alters the true value in only one way.
+An experiment can involve more than one systematic error, and these errors can override each other, but each alters the true value in one way.
 Accuracy (or validity) is a measure of systematic error.

 If an experiment is accurate or valid, then the systematic error is very small.
 Accuracy is a measure of how well an experiment measures what it was trying to measure.
-This is difficult to assess unless you have an idea of the expected value (for example, a textbook value or a calculated value from a data book).
-Compare your experimental value with the literature value.
-If it is within the margin of error for random errors, systematic errors are more likely to be smaller than random errors.
-If it is higher, then you need to determine where the errors have occurred.
-When you have an accepted value for a result determined by the experiment, you can calculate the percentage of error.
+This is difficult to evaluate unless you have an idea of the expected value (for example, a textbook value or a calculated value in a workbook).
+Compare its experimental value with the value of the literature.
+If you are within the margin of error of random errors, systematic errors are likely to be less than random errors.
+If it is older, then you need to determine where the errors occurred.
+When an accepted value is available for a result determined by the experiment, the error percentage can be calculated.

 Types of Instrumental Errors